The Role of Symmetry in Optimizing Overparameterized Networks: Related Work

 \section{Related Work}

-\textbf{Geometry of overparameterization.} \citet{sussmann1992uniqueness} showed early on that for minimal-width networks, weights are determined up to permutation and sign-flip symmetries, so these discrete symmetries are the only source of non-uniqueness when the network is not overparameterized. \citet{simsek2021geometry} extended this to the overparameterized setting, identifying the continuous symmetries (neuron splitting and merging) that arise when width exceeds the functional minimum; their work provides the foundation for our analysis. \citet{kunin2021neural} take a complementary view through conservation laws: each continuous symmetry of the loss induces a conserved quantity along gradient flow, analogous to Noether's theorem, which constrains training dynamics beyond the static geometry of minima. \citet{grigsby2023hidden} catalog additional ``hidden'' symmetries in ReLU networks that arise from the piecewise-linear activation structure, including symmetries that exist only at specific weight configurations (e.g., when a neuron's pre-activation is zero on all training data).
+\textbf{Geometry of overparameterization.} \citet{sussmann1992uniqueness} showed early on that for minimal-width networks, weights are determined up to permutation and sign-flip symmetries. \citet{FUKUMIZU2000317} later demonstrated that as width increases, the hierarchical structure of MLPs allows local minima to transform into saddle points, smoothing the landscape. \citet{simsek2021geometry} rigorously extended this to the overparameterized setting, identifying the continuous symmetries (neuron splitting and merging) that arise when width exceeds the functional minimum; their work provides the foundational groupoid structure for our analysis.
+Recently, \citet{10.5555/3692070.3693489} leveraged these symmetries for parameter recovery, showing that overparameterized student networks naturally "cluster" their weights around the underlying minimal representation.
+We build upon these results by showing that these symmetries act as diagonal preconditioning on the Hessian and scale the probability mass of global minima.

 \textbf{Loss landscape structure.} \citet{cooper2021global} proves that for networks with $d$ parameters and $n$ data points ($d > n$), the global minima generically form a $(d - n)$-dimensional submanifold rather than isolated points. \citet{nguyen2019connected} shows that all sublevel sets of the loss are connected under mild overparameterization, ruling out ``bad local valleys.''
 Empirically, \citet{garipov2018loss} and \citet{draxler2018no} independently found that minima from different training runs can be connected by paths of near-constant loss. \citet{entezari2022role} conjectured that after accounting for permutation symmetry, SGD solutions from different initializations lie in a single basin; \citet{ainsworth2023git} gave practical algorithms for aligning models modulo these symmetries.
-Our work adds to this picture by showing that overparameterization symmetries not only connect minima but reshape the curvature at those minima.
+Our work adds to this picture by showing that overparameterization symmetries not only connect minima but reshape the curvature at those minima. \citet{safran2015quality} bounded the probability of initializing in a basin with monotonic descent to a global minimum, and \citet{soudry2017exponentially} proved that sub-optimal local minima vanish exponentially in volume as width grows.
+Our \cref{sec:volume} provides a specific symmetry-based mechanism for these basin-quality improvements.

 \textbf{Convergence theory.} \citet{jacot2018ntk} introduced the neural tangent kernel (NTK), showing that in the infinite-width limit, training reduces to kernel regression with a fixed kernel.
 Building on this, several works proved that gradient descent on sufficiently wide networks converges to global minima at a linear rate: \citet{du2019gradient} for deep residual networks, \citet{allenzhu2019convergence} for general deep networks, and \citet{zou2019sgd} for SGD on deep ReLU networks.
 These results typically require the width to be polynomial in the number of samples and the depth. \citet{chizat2019lazy} showed that this favorable convergence arises from a ``lazy training'' regime where parameters stay near initialization and the model behaves as its linearization, which can underperform feature learning in practice.
 Our approach is different: rather than analyzing dynamics in a linearized regime, we characterize the geometric properties (conditioning, volume) of minima at finite width.